AsifurRahman10/Pet-adoption-website/Readme.md

 ### 2. **Banner Section**

-- Design the banner section as per Figma design.
+- Design the banner section as per Figma design.✅
-- Include a "View More" button that, when clicked, scrolls down to the “Adopt Your Best Friend” section.
+- Include a "View More" button that, when clicked, scrolls down to the “Adopt Your Best Friend” section.✅
-- Ensure the banner is fully responsive.
+- Ensure the banner is fully responsive.✅

 ### 3. **Adopt Your Best Friend Section**